SCPR/kpcc-data-team/data/kpcc-officer-involved-sb/README.md

 What's Here
 ============

-Of the data KPCC compiled we've made select fields available in a [csv](kpcc-officer-involved-data-sb.csv) and [json](kpcc-officer-involved-data-sb.json) formats.
+Of the data KPCC and The Sun compiled we've made select fields available in a [csv](kpcc-officer-involved-data-sb.csv) and [json](kpcc-officer-involved-data-sb.json) formats.

 Data Dictionary
 ===============